lydiaa06karanja-art/iyf-s11-week-07-lydiaa06karanja-art/REVIEW.md

 # Areas for Improvement

-Ensure that some functions are designed in such a way that each function does one task.
+- Ensure that some functions are designed in such a way that each function does one task.
+- Ensure strict equality (===) is used instead of loose equality (==).
+- Add error handling for operations that may fail.
+- Check for unused variables or duplicate code.
+- Ensure event listeners and DOM queries are handled efficiently.
+- Add comments where complex logic needs explanation.

 ## Overall Feedback